dlsun/ds-seminar/README.md

 The theme of the readings for Spring 2021 is **the future**.

 ### Week 4
 A position paper exploring DS computing technologies and devices of the Internet of Things.
+There are many aspects discussed in the paper, you can pick just a few or one area to discuss.
+IOT has been one of the most hyped concepts for over a decade now.
+Is this warranted?
+Is IOT Data Science really different than regular DS?
+In what ways does it need "integration"?

 Readings
 1. [Next Grand Challenges: Integrating the Internet of